datalogics-tarar/toxhtml/README.md

 # toxhtml

 A simple script for converting HTML files to XHTML on the command line.
+It has a long dependency list, since it uses __jsdom__.

 To install: